 Apart from the dashboard, you can also access weekly reports that show all this data and more in a handy format, making it easy to analyze and compare week over week, or use the reports for reporting and presenting the impact of your hybrid work strategy.

-As a People operations expert, you get a centralized, streamlined view of remote workspace budgets that you can track, adjust, and report on within a few clicks.
+As a Workplace or People Ops expert, you get a centralized, streamlined view of remote workspace budgets that you can track, adjust, and report on within a few clicks.